 Students and employees should report criminal offenses for the purpose of making a timely warning and the annual statistical disclosure to a member of the Standard College team.
 The Standard College team, consisting of Standard College's CEO, Operation Manager, the Deputy Executive Director-Administration, and the Compliance/Registrar Office, will be responsible for determining if a timely notice is required.
-Here is a list of the Standard College Team, along with their contact information:
+Here is a list of the Standard College Emergency Management Team, along with their contact information:

+Name Title Phone Number Email

+Dr. Joy CEO 703-891-1787, ext., 108 ijnosegbe@standardcollege.edu

+Nosegbe

-Name Title Phone Number Email Dr. Joy Nosegbe CEO 703-891-1787, ext., 108 ijnosegbe@standardcollege.edu Heather Ettus Deputy Executive Director- Administration & Title IX Coordinator 703-891-1787, ext, 114 hettus@standardcollege.edu Lisley Anco Compliance and Registrar Office 703-891-1787, ext, 111 lanco@standardcollege.edu Rufus Nosegbe Operation Manager 703-891-1787, ext, 110 rnosegbe@standardcollege.edu
+Heather Ettus Deputy Executive Director- Administration & Title 703-891-1787, ext, 114 hettus@standardcollege.edu Lisley Anco IX Coordinator Compliance and Registrar Office 703-891-1787, ext, 213 lanco@standardcollege.edu Rufus Nosegbe Operation Manager 703-891-1787, ext, 110 rnosegbe@standardcollege.edu

-The Standard College Team works directly together on a regular basis overseeing the policies of the School and student matters.
-When issuing a timely warning, the Standard College team will determine how much information is appropriate to disseminate at different points in time.
+When issuing a timely warning, the EMT will determine how much information is appropriate to disseminate at different points in time.
 Depending on what segments of the community is targeted, the content may differ.
 The entire campus community will be notified when there is at least the potential that a very large segment of the community will be affected by a situation, or when a situation threatens the operation of the campus as a whole.
 The Timely Warnings will include pertinent information about the crime that triggered the warning.
 Certain messages will be pre-formulated to expedite the notification process.

-If it is determined that a Timely Warning should be sent, a member of the Standard College team is responsible for initiating the process.
+If it is determined that a Timely Warning should be sent, a member of the EMT is responsible for initiating the process.
 A member of the team will send a notification of a Timely Warning to the campus community via an email message through the school's learning management system, Populi.
 All students and staff have an account in Populi.
 Accordingly, all members of the community will receive prompt notification of a Timely Warning.

-The Standard College Team will continue to assess the situation.
+The Emergency Management Team will continue to assess the situation.
 The team will follow up with email messages in Populi and posted bulletins as more specific information becomes available.